qmk/qmk_compiler/OPERATIONS.md

 This script lets you test the compiling infrastructure even without the HTTP frontend being up.
 It will insert a compile job and monitor its progress so you can make sure everything is working.

+### ./ip_jobs

+This script lists the jobs that are waiting to be compiled, grouped by IP.
+This does not show any jobs that are currently being compiled.

 ### ./ls_jobs

 This script lists the jobs that are waiting to run.
 This does not show any jobs that are currently being compiled.